Todd Payten: New Zealand Warriors

 On 8 August 2018, Payten signed with the New Zealand Warriors as an assistant coach for the 2019 season, replacing his former Raiders' teammate Andrew McFadden.

 On 20 June 2020, Payten was appointed interim head coach of the New Zealand Warriors following the sacking of Stephen Kearney.
 He was later offered the role on a full-time basis, but declined.

 On 4 September 2020, he was announced as the head coach of the North Queensland Cowboys on a three-year deal, starting in 2021.
 The Warriors finished the 2020 season in 10th place.
 Before Payten took over as interim head coach, the Warriors were 14th and had won just two of their first six games.
 Under Payten they won six of their last 14 games and finished four points outside the top 8.

 Return to North Queensland

-In the 2021 NRL season, Payten had a difficult campaign with the North Queensland side remaining cellar dwellers for most of the season - winning only 7 games and finishing second last (15th).
+In the 2021 NRL season, Payten had a difficult campaign with the North Queensland side remaining cellar dwellers for most of the season – winning only seven games and finishing second last (15th).

 In 2022, the club returned to the finals series after four seasons, finishing the regular season in third and equalling a club record of 17 regular season wins.
 They ultimately fell just one game short of the Grand Final, with Payten later named the Dally M Coach of the Year.

 On 24 February 2023, Payten signed a three-year contract extension to remain as North Queensland head coach until the end of 2026.

+In the 2024 NRL season, Payten guided North Queensland back to the finals with a 5th-placed finish.
+They would be eliminated in the semi-finals by Cronulla.

+In the 2025 NRL season, North Queensland endured a difficult campaign where they finished 12th on the table.
+There was calls by some sections of the media and by fans that Payten should be relieved of his coaching duties due to North Queensland's poor performances throughout the year.